project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 The following values ensure that the term is tagged to right category

 - Value: Value of the term
-- Label: Display label of the term
+- Label: Display name of the term
-- Translations: Display label of the term in different languages
+- Translations: Displays label of the term in different languages
 - Tag: Vocabulary tag associated with the term
 - Index: Index position of the term
 - Children: List of terms that are sub-elements of the current term